-NRC permits licensed materials with half-lives of less than or equal to 120 days to be disposed by DIS.
-The minimum holding period for decay is ten half-lives of the longest-lived radioisotope in the waste.
+NRC permits licensed materials with half-lives of less than or equal to 120 days to be disposed of by DIS.
+Waste should be held in storage until the radiation exposure rate cannot be distinguished from background radiation levels.
 Applicants should assure that adequate space and facilities are available for the storage of such waste.
 Procedures for management of waste by DIS should include methods of segregation, surveys prior to disposal, and maintenance of records of disposal.